Prajwal-K-R/Prajwal-K-R/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning full stack web development course
 - 💞️ I’m looking to collaborate on software developer role for a beginner
-- 📫 How to reach me .u can reach me through my linkedin profile
+- 📫 U can reach me through my linkedin profile

 <!---
 Prajwal-K-R/Prajwal-K-R is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.